ortizfram/python-cheatsheet/README.md

 {'name': 'Franco', 'age': 21}

 # *️⃣Importing modules:
 ❗ you 're importing module from an other document, go to the to of the file & import module from same directory `module_name=``document name`
+## 🟡importing
  **module**

     #my_module